Get a 15% discount on a Kiff Kombi Craft Beer Safari Tour when booking for five people or more

-"Roasting coffee by hand is all about listening for that first crack of a coffee bean and then proceeding to achieve the desired colour and surface texture for optimal aroma and the perfect roast."
-Moka Coffee Roasters is a small family business, lead by master roaster Theunis Delport.
-Theunis started the roastery in 2009 out of passion for coffee.
-He and his very personal roaster, “try help people to get the exact blend to suit their tastes.”
+“Roasting coffee by hand is all about listening for that first crack of a coffee bean and then proceeding to achieve the desired colour and surface texture for optimal aroma and the perfect roast”.
+Moka Coffee Roasters is a small family business lead by master roaster Theunis Delport.
+Theunis started the roastery in 2009 out of, unsurprisingly, a strong passion for coffee.
+They create products that are somewhat bespoke, making individualised blends by hand.

-Everyone knows the coffee brand, Caturra (established in 1994).
-With their East African Estate Coffee range, selected from Kenya, Malawi, Zambia and Zimbabwe, they also qualify for an artisan producer.
+Everyone knows the coffee brand Caturra, established in 1994.
+With their East African Estate Coffee range, selected from Kenya, Malawi, Zambia and Zimbabwe, they certainly qualify as artisan producers.
 Not mass produced, they offer top quality roasts for coffee connoisseurs who would like to drink something special.
 Other than that, Caturra Coffee also supplies 2500 hotels, restaurants and coffee shops around Southern Africa.
-They roast at different temperatures which impacts the taste while using a Probat machine, which is a German-made drum roaster.
-Caturra’s slogan: Coffee is sometimes needed and other times wanted.
+They experiment with roasting at different temperatures to create novel tastes while using a Probat machine, which is a German-made drum roaster.
+Caturra says it best with their slogan: Coffee is sometimes needed and at other times wanted.

 Bean in love (also known as Main Street Coffee Roasters)

-Bean in Love is Paarl’s only roastery.
-A reason for a visit is the old and rustic designed building that oozes with character.
+Bean in Love is Paarl’s sole roastery.
+One of the reasons to make a visit here is the old and rustic designed building that oozes with character.
 Bean in love (established in 2008) carefully roasts beans imported from Asia, Africa, Central and South America.
 A variety of medium bodied, full bodied and acidic coffees roasted in-house to perfection – providing coffee lovers with a taste that lingers with freshness.
-"Our Diedrich IR-3 roaster gives us the ability to control and monitor each and every single roast."
+Furthermore, their Diedrich IR-3 roaster gives them “the ability to control and monitor each and every single roast”.

 Coffee Roasting Co

-The roastery, beautifully located on the Lourensford Wine Estate, deals exclusively in handpicked speciality, single origin, coffees (100% Arabica) sourced from all over the world (Africa, Colombia, India, Peru, Indonesia, Guatemala etc.).
-You can choose from 17 single estate coffees and 6 blends.
-This selection includes the much sought-after CO2 Decaf.
+The roastery, beautifully located on the Lourensford Wine Estate, deals exclusively in handpicked, speciality, single origin coffees (100% Arabica) sourced from all over the world (Africa, Colombia, India, Peru, Indonesia, Guatemala etc.).
+You can choose from 17 single estate coffees and 6 blends, including the much sought-after CO2 Decaf.
 Customers are invited to a free tasting in the bustling on-site roaster.

 Snobs Coffee, The House of Solar Roasting

-Coenrie & Liezel Stapelberg's house of solar roasting is situated in Somerset West and they are the first solar coffee roastery and lounge in South Africa, being energy neutral with the roasting.
-This process also allows the coffee to develop during the roasting process, to a wonderful taste sensation.
+Coenrie & Liezel Stapelberg's house of solar roasting is situated in Somerset West and they are the first solar coffee roastery and lounge in South Africa, relying entirely on the power of the sun.
+This process allows the coffee to develop during the roasting process, to create a wonderful taste sensation.

 Strictly Coffee is a boutique coffee roaster, situated in the beautiful valley of Robertson.
 They roast a variety of coffees from around the world.
 The policy is to roast-to-order to ensure the freshest possible coffee is delivered to the coffee connoisseur as well as the hospitality industry.